mehulbhagwani/mehulbhagwani/README.md

 # Mehul Bhagwani

-Creative Technologist & Founder-engineer at [Pitch Perfekt Collective](https://github.com/Pitch-Perfekt-Collective), a film and creative-technology studio.
+Creative Technologist & senior-engineer at [Pitch Perfekt Collective](https://github.com/Pitch-Perfekt-Collective), a film and creative-technology studio.
 I build the operating layer between a director's intent and a shippable film.

 What I'm building stays quiet until it ships; release notes will appear here when it does.